bitcointranscripts/bitcointranscripts/bitcoin-explained/rsk-federated-sidechains-and-powpeg.md

 Speaker 0: 00:04:35

-Yeah, well, according to my definition, they would definitely need some sort of token that's packed to Bitcoin in one way or another and I think there needs to be something there needs to be a blockchain as
+Yeah, well, according to my definition, they would definitely need some sort of token that's packed to Bitcoin in one way or another and I think there needs to be something there needs to be a blockchain as well.

 Speaker 1: 00:04:44

-well so what I would imagine is PayPal could say well you send us some Bitcoin to this address and now it's on the PayPal sidechain and you can send it between PayPal users and then if you want to redeem it we'll send it back to you and we'll do that according to our database.
+So what I would imagine is PayPal could say well you send us some Bitcoin to this address and now it's on the PayPal sidechain and you can send it between PayPal users and then if you want to redeem it we'll send it back to you and we'll do that according to our database.

 Speaker 0: 00:05:00